BU-EC500-SP15/moc-gui/README.md

-##moc-gui
+#moc-gui
 Extending the MOC GUI

+###Setup
-	Set up devstack env : git clone https://github.com/openstack-dev/devstack
+Set up devstack env : git clone https://github.com/openstack-dev/devstack

-#Meeting on 2/15 with Jon:
+####Meeting on 2/15 with Jon:
-	Using VM to setup linux env. and Setup the devstack env.
+* Using VM to setup linux env. and Setup the devstack env.
-	Get familiar with Django
+* Get familiar with Django
-	Get familiar with work that previously done by the other students
+* Get familiar with work that previously done by the other students

-#Meeting on 2/11 with Jon:
+####Meeting on 2/11 with Jon:
-	Setup schedule planning with mentor
+* Setup schedule planning with mentor
-	follow-up : decide to meet 2 times per week. one on weekdays and one on Sundays 	Get Familiar with the detail of the project
+	* follow-up : decide to meet 2 times per week. one on weekdays and one on Sundays
+* Get Familiar with the detail of the project
-	Main task is to reconstruct the marketplace page
+* Main task is to reconstruct the marketplace page